-- Provide time and encouragement for people in your workplace to get their COVID-19 vaccine.
+- Develop and implement a workplace vaccination policy to help protect your employees and the public from COVID-19.
+Also provide time and encouragement for people in your workplace to get their COVID-19 vaccine.

 - If anyone is performing tasks indoors that require them to be less than 2 metres from an unmasked or improperly masked individual without a barrier (e.g. Plexiglass, partition, wall), appropriate Personal Protective Equipment must be worn, including proper protection for eyes, nose and mouth.
 At a minimum, this would include a medical mask and eye protection (NOTE: This is also a requirement of the Ministry of Labour).
 Please refer to this COVID-19 Eye Protection guidance resource for more information.

 - Ensure all employees are equipped with the proper Personal Protective Equipment (PPE) needed to do their jobs.
 For a directory of Workplace PPE Providers, click here.

 - Reinforce physical distancing whenever and wherever possible:

 - Allow staff to work from home if possible.